wimblerobotics/wifi_logger_visualizer/README.md

 ---

 ### **Installation Steps**
-1. Clone the repository into your ROS2 workspace.
+1. Clone the repository into your ROS2 workspace both on your desktop (or whereever you want to do visualization) and on your robot, where you will do data logging of the WiFi metrics.
 2. The following assumes you are use a directory in your home directory called **ros2_ws**.
 Change the following if you use a different workspace directory.
    ```bash
    cd ~/ros2_ws/src